Cairath/Oxygen-Not-Included-Modding/doc/01.Basics/01.Introduction/sections/YourFirstMod.md

   * `UnityEngine.ImageConversionModule.dll`

 Once all files are in place, try to build your project (on the sidebar, right click the project name and click `Build`).
 It should now recognize all files and build with no issues.
-If you have issues with references not being found - please restart Visual Studio.
+If you have issues with references not being found - please restart Visual Studio or re-add the references manually.

 ### Game log
 The game output log is located in `%USERPROFILE%\AppData\LocalLow\Klei\Oxygen Not Included\player.log`.
 This file will be your friend - create a shortcut somewhere accessible.
 Open with Notepad++.
 More details about how to work with the log will be published on another page.